Illinois Institute of Technology Academic Campus: Completion of Mies plan

 After Mies resigned, SOM and Schmidt, Garden & Erikson took over as the campus architects, designing several Mies–inspired structures.
 Many of the later structures adhered to his original plan.
 In 1959, IIT announced plans for a library building near the south end of campus, and the AAR announced plans for a fourth building.
 In addition, IIT began developing buildings for fraternities and sororities along Michigan Avenue between 33rd and 34th streets; work on these buildings began in September 1959.
 The Chicago City Council voted the same year to rezone the IIT campus to accommodate the college's expansion over the next decade and a half.
-By 1960, the new campus was two-thirds completed, with forty of the campus's sixty planned buildings either under construction or completed.
+By 1960, the new campus was two-thirds finished, with forty of the campus's sixty planned buildings either under construction or completed.
 IIT anticipated closing portions of Wabash Avenue, 32nd Street, and 34th Street to create superblocks for the development of the final buildings.